Return to archive

 Nablus soap, stacked for drying.
 Library of Congress, Prints & Photographs Division, [reproduction number, e.g., LC-DIG-matpc-00718]

-This installation emphasises this reciprocal relationship between the crafted object and the architectural space it inhabits.
+This installation emphasises the reciprocal relationship between the crafted object and the architectural space it inhabits.
 It pushes the boundaries of the tannour from the realm of adjustment to its architectural setting into an architectural creation in its own right.
-The soap tower no longer merely inhabits, it becomes inhabitable.
+The soap tower no longer merely inhabits: it becomes inhabitable.

 Submitted by

-Nadi Abusaada is an architect and a historian.
+Nadi Abusaada is an architect and historian.
 He is currently a Postdoctoral Fellow at the Institute for the History and Theory of Architecture (gta) at ETH Zürich.

 Wesam Al Asali is an Assistant Professor at IE University in Spain and the co-founder of IWlab and CERCAA.